• Skip to main content

 5494 Part I Advanced Internship

 Prerequisite(s): Credit or concurrent enrollment in SWO 5337, SWO 5338, or SWO 5335; and credit with B higher or concurrent enrollment in SWO 5370, SWO 5379, or SWO 5375.
+A minimum grade of B is required for this course.

 Introduction and first of two semesters of the advanced internship in a specified area of specialization.
 Fee: $50.